kidddevs/passworder/README.md

 3. Install the required dependencies: npm install --legacy-peer-deps

-4. Build the extension: npm run build

-5. The built extension files will be available in the `build` directory.

 ## Build Script 🪄

 The project includes a build script that automates the necessary technical steps.
 To execute the build script, run the following command: npm run build

+4. The built extension files will be available in the `build` directory.

 ## Requirements 📦